cloudinary-training/cld-intro-nodejs/README.md

 ## Run Code: Test Credentials

-Npm install Node.js libraries.
+Make sure to npm install the Node.js libraries.
 You will be using the `cloudinary` and the `dotenv` libraries.

 ```bash
 npm i